 - Our plaintiff’s injury law firm focuses entirely on two practice areas: personal injury and workers’ compensation.
-Our Southern California personal injury lawyers are proud to have obtained over $5 billion in total for our past clients.
+Our personal injury lawyers in Los Angeles are proud to have obtained over $5 billion in total for our past clients.

 - Our law firm wants to help you move forward without adding to your stress.
 That is why we offer representation for workplace death claims in Southern California on a contingency fee basis, with $0 in upfront fees and no costs unless we win.

 A fatal accident at work is one of the most devastating tragedies that can befall a family.
 The sudden and unexpected loss of a loved one’s care, company and love, on top of significant lost income, can be overwhelming.
 When you hire an attorney from Rose, Klein & Marias LLP to handle your case, you do not have to worry about any of the legal processes it may take to obtain fair compensation for your loved one’s death.
 We will deal with the legal legwork for you while you spend time with your family.
 Our attorneys can fight for justice and maximum compensation for your irreparable loss while you focus on what matters most – healing.

 Because our firm has worked on workplace death cases for decades, we understand the devastation they cause and always bring sensitivity and compassion to each case.
 We will work with you to understand all the issues you are facing and fuse our comprehensive knowledge, experience, commitment and empathy to recover all compensation to which you are entitled.
 Let us take care of the details while you heal.